spedas/pyspedas/pyspedas/erg/README.md

 ## Arase (ERG)
-The routines in this module can be used to load data from the Arase mission, as well as several other ground-based datasets made available by the ERG Science Center, https://ergsc.isee.nagoya-u.jp
+The routines in this module can be used to load data from the Arase mission, as well as several other ground-based datasets made available by the ERG Science Center: https://ergsc.isee.nagoya-u.jp

 Please note that the routines in this module are still highly EXPERIMENTAL.